 Your child will likely know not to share any private information, for example, their address, name, location, or school.
-However, be aware of information giveaways like making videos in their school uniform, showing parcels with addresses on or identifying your house in the background of videos, or saying where they are going and when (going on holiday, for example).
+However, be aware of information giveaways like:

 Don’t feed the trolls

 Like any platform, YouTube has its own set of trolls that like to get a reaction from vloggers.
 Explain to your kids that a troll is someone who leaves nasty comments.
-They might criticise your appearance, call you names and poke fun at your video.
-Advise your child not to engage with these comments because it's what the troll wants.
+They might criticize your appearance, call you names and poke fun at your video.
+Advise your child not to engage with these comments— it's exactly what the troll wants.

 Can your kids make money through their YouTube channel?